-The skilled level refers to the knowledge and skills needed by front-line staff who are not mental health specialists but work in health, social care, public services, and other related areas.
-These staff members often have regular or significant contact with people who may be at risk of mental ill health, self-harm, or suicide.
+The skilled level includes the knowledge and skills needed by front-line staff who are not mental health specialists but work in health, social care, public services, and other related areas.
+These staff members often have direct and/or substantial contact with people who may be at risk of mental ill health, self-harm, or suicide.
 Because of this, they play a key role in promoting mental health and helping to prevent self-harm and suicide.

 Sign into your Turas account to access this module.